 Premium Processing is a service offered by USCIS for faster processing of certain forms filed with them.
 If an eligible petition or form is filed under premium processing with USCIS, they guarantee the processing to be done within 15 calendar days.
 If they do not meet the 15 calendar days SLA, then they will refund the premium processing fee and will continue the expedited processing.

-Premium processing option is available for the anyone who files USCIS forms I-129, which is used to file petition for non-immigrant worker and Form I-140, which is used to file Immigrant petition for alien worker.
+USCIS Premium processing option is primarily available for anyone who files Forms I-129, which is used to file petition for non-immigrant worker, and Form I-140, which is used to file Immigrant petition for alien worker.
 Below are the various popular visa types that use these Forms.

 |Visa Classification||USCIS Form||Description of the Visa Classification|

 |H-3||I-129||Trainee / Special education exchange visitor|

 |L-1B||I-129||Intracompany Transferee with Specialized Knowledge|

 |LZ (L-1)||I-129||Blanket L-1 for employers who meet certain|

 |O-1, O-2||I-129||Extraordinary ability related visas.|

 |P-1, P-1S, P-2, P-2S, P-3, P-3S||I-129||Various visa types for athletes, entertainers, etc.|

 |R-1||I-129||Religious Occupation Foreigner|